Opal Creek Ancient Forest Center

 Field programs for schools, colleges, and community groups combine hands-on science with study of Opal Creek’s distinct human history, stemming from the region’s earliest Native American inhabitants through several eras of mining, to the successful conservation effort that gained permanent federal protection for Opal Creek in 1996.

 Students of all ages come to Opal Creek to experience undisturbed forests that once covered most of Oregon but today are increasingly rare.
-Learning the area’s natural and cultural history consistently increases peoples’ appreciation of the natural world and sense of responsibility for its conservation.
+Learning the area’s natural and cultural history consistently increases visitors’ appreciation of the natural world and sense of responsibility for its conservation.